 It is not a surprise that apps can be found on other smart devices nowadays.
 Thanks to the growing popularity of the Internet of Things (IoT) and connected devices, the wearable technology market reached $115.8 billion in 2021.
 By 2028, its market value is projected to reach $380 billion.

 Currently, wearable devices are especially popular in the wellness and healthcare industry, as they offer real-time information about a user’s overall health, including data on blood pressure, glucose levels, quality and quantity of sleep, steps taken, and other information about day-to-day activities.

 The market of wearable devices is segmented into eyewear, headwear, bodywear, wristwear, footwear, and other wear.
 If you have any thoughts about choosing this market, you’d better take a closer look at the eyewear and headwear product segments because they are predicted to thrive in the next few years.

-Another kind of smart device that is increasing in popularity is smart TVs.
-Because of the rising trend of video streaming media, the amount of smart TV consumers has been increasing, too.
+Another kind of smart device that is gaining popularity is smart TVs.
+Because of the rising trend of video-streaming media, the number of smart TV consumers has also been increasing.

-By 2026, it is reported that the Smart TV market is going to be worth $298 billion.
-The most popular apps used on Smart TVs are ones that already have a large user base like Netflix, Hulu, and YouTube.
+The global smart TV market size stood at over $197 billion in 2022 and is expected to expand at a CAGR of 11.4% from 2022 to 2030.
+The most popular apps used on smart TVs are ones that already have a large user base, like Netflix, Hulu, and YouTube.

 Finally, rapid AI development gave birth to virtual assistants, like Alexa and Google Assistant, that can play music, read out the news, and tell you the weather.
-It is expected that the smart speaker global market could earn over $35.5 billion by 2025.
+It is expected that the smart speaker global market will earn over $34 billion annually by 2028.